rayfin-ucsd/CSE151AGroupProject/README.md

 ## G. Collaboration

-- Rehan Ali - Title:
+- Rehan Ali - Created Discord Server, helped with organization, performed a variety of analysies in the EDA section and helped write significant parts of the readme during all the milestones.
 - Aritra Ghosh - Title:
 - Scott Webster - Title:
 - Peter Chang - Title: